ChrisTsang27/DECO7381-UnityProject-master/README.md

 # Installation

+The file will contain two files, one is built for windows and the other one is built for macOS.
+For demostration poporse, just select which ever one that fit the user's system.

 # Usage
 Children under 9 years old will play this game to increase their knowledge of waste sorting.